philrz/super/docs/integrations/zeek/shaping-zeek-json.md

 ## Importing Shaped Data Into Zui

-If you wish to shape your Zeek NDJSON data in [Zui](https://zui.brimdata.io/), drag the NDJSON files into the app and then paste the contents of the [`shaper.zed` shown above](#reference-shaper-contents) into the **Shaper Editor** of the [**Preview & Load**](https://zui.brimdata.io/docs/features/Preview-Load) screen.
+If you wish to shape your Zeek JSON data in [Zui](https://zui.brimdata.io/), drag the files into the app and then paste the contents of the [`shaper.zed` shown above](#reference-shaper-contents) into the **Shaper Editor** of the [**Preview & Load**](https://zui.brimdata.io/docs/features/Preview-Load) screen.